green-code-initiative/ecoCode-android/README.md

 Mobile apps running on top of battery-limited devices are more than others concerned by the reduction of their environmental footprint.
 Hence, we created `ecoCode mobile`, the mobile-specific version of the ecoCode project.
 It provides static code analyzers to highlight code structures that may have a negative ecological impact: energy over-consumption, "fatware", shortening devices' lifespan, etc.

-ecoCode mobile is based on evolving catalogs of [best practices](https://olegoaer.perso.univ-pau.fr/android-energy-smells/), for Android and iOS (soon).
+ecoCode mobile is based on evolving catalogs of [best practices for Android](https://olegoaer.perso.univ-pau.fr/android-energy-smells/), and iOS (soon).
 A SonarQube plugin then implement these catalogs as rules for scanning your projects.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)